selectiveintellect/vic/gettingstarted.md

         write RC0, 1;
     }

-That&quot;s it !
-Just two lines to light up an LED and it is easy to read and understand what is happening.
-There is no need to know which registers to manipulate to switch a pin to digital output or input.
-There is no need to know how to write a value to a pin.
-All you need to know is the names of the pins which you can get from reading a single page of the datasheet showing the image of the MCU.
+_That's it !_ Just two lines to light up an LED.
+And, the code is easy to comprehend.

+- There is **no** need for the developer to know which registers to manipulate for switching a pin to digital output or input.
+- There is **no** need to know how to write a value to a pin.
+- All you need to know are the names of the pins which you can get from the pin diagram in the MCU's data sheet.

+### Understanding The Code

-Let us go over each line one at a time to see what they mean.
+Let us go over each line of the above code to see what they mean.

 `PIC P16F690;` is the one-line header that defines which PIC MCU this program is